All pupils are expected to wear school uniform. This consists of:

 Appropriate clothes for PE and forest school sessions are:

-- Dark joggers or leggings (no jeans or dresses)
+- Dark joggers, leggings or shorts (black, navy, dark green) (Absolutely no jeans or dresses)

 School team players may need additional equipment such as football boots.